 The Amanda Black Post Card Collection was acquired by Virgie Mahan when she operated The Dusty Attic, a flea market on the square in Waynesville.
 Virgie quickly realized the importance of the collection to the Old Stagecoach Stop Foudation.
 She donated the collection to the Foundation in 1997, for which we are very grateful.
 The collection contains 106 post cards.

-The following postcards are from a variety of sources and are local images of Pulaski County.
+The following ephemera are from a variety of sources and contain images of Pulaski County.

 Waynesville Square ca. 1887-1950